astroupjs/EBML/README.md

 #### Subfolder: `OGLE_LC_binned`
 This folder contains light curves for eclipsing binary systems from the OGLE catalog.
 These light curves are binned to 100 points equally distributed over the orbital period.

+### Data Files

+The `data` folder contains several CSV files with classification results for eclipsing binary systems:

+- **classification_OGLE.csv**
+  Contains classification results for OGLE eclipsing binaries.
+Columns include the object name, Gaia ID, original OGLE classification, and results from various machine learning models (ResNet and ViT) for both binary and spotted classifications in different passbands (OGLE I and Gaia G).

+- **classification_DEBcat.csv**
+  Contains classification results for systems from the DEBcat catalog.
+Columns include the system name, Gaia ID, classification results from different models and passbands (TESS and Gaia), as well as literature information about the presence of spots and bibliographic references.

+- **classification_WUMaCat.csv**
+  Contains classification results for systems from the W UMa catalog.
+Columns include the system name, Gaia ID, classification results from different models and passbands (TESS and Gaia), and information about the presence of real spots.